iamSHShUvo/LUNG-RP-XAI/README.md

 ![Status: Ongoing](https://img.shields.io/badge/Status-Ongoing-brightgreen.svg)

-This is an active research project for my undergraduate thesis, due in December 2025.
+This is an active research project for my undergraduate thesis, defended on February 3rd, 2026.

 ---